savannstm/rvpacker-txt/README.md

 OPTIONS:
-    -i, --input-dir DIR              Input directory of RPG Maker project -o, --output-dir DIR             Output directory of parsed/written files --disable-processing FILES   Don't process specified files (maps, other, system, plugins) -s, --shuffle NUM                Shuffle level (1: lines, 2: lines and words) --disable_custom_processing  Disables built-in custom parsing/writing for some games -l, --log                        Log information while processing
+    -i, --input-dir DIR              Input directory of RPG Maker project -o, --output-dir DIR             Output directory of parsed/written files --disable-processing FILES   Don't process specified files (maps, other, system, scripts) -s, --shuffle NUM                Shuffle level (1: lines, 2: lines and words) --disable-custom-processing  Disables built-in custom parsing/writing for some games -l, --log                        Log information while processing
     -f, --force                      Force rewrite all files.
-Cannot be used with --append.
-                                     USE WITH CAUTION!
+Cannot be used with --append USE WITH CAUTION!
-    -a, --append                     When you update the rvpacker-txt, you probably should re-read your files with append, as some new text might be added to parser.
-                                     Cannot be used with --force
+    -a, --append                     When you update the rvpacker-txt, you probably should re-read your files with append, as some new text might be added to parser Cannot be used with --force
     -h, --help                       Show help message
 ```